temet.cosmo

 ndarray

-- calcGasLineLuminosity(sP, line, indRange=None, dustDepletion=False, assumeSolarAbunds=False, assumeSolarMetallicity=False, sfGasTemp='cold')
+- calcGasLineLuminosity(sP, line, indRange=None, dustDepletion=False, solarAbunds=False, solarMetallicity=False, sfGasTemp='cold')

-Compute luminosity of line emission in for the given ‘line’, for gas particles in the whole snapshot, optionally restricted to an indRange.
+Compute luminosity of line emission for a given ‘line’, for all gas, optionally restricted to an indRange.

 - Parameters: